akovac35/VocabularyFlashcardBuilder/README.md

 5. edit the files in the **external_definitions** folder to provide word definitions for supplementing Mathematica sources,
 6. GOTO #2 to process the words again.

+Finally, interesting word definitions are ready to be used for generating a flashcard deck.
+An example is provided for Memorang, execute the contents of **Memorang.nb** and review the results in the **flashcards** folder.